Devashish-Sonawane/Big-Foot/Assignment_3/README.md

 - In addition, Windows users need to have docker enable integration with the Linux distribution (Please check Settings/Resources/WSL integration on your Docker Desktop).
 - Windows users will execute Docker commands in your Linux distribution terminal.
 Mac users will execute Docker commands in your terminal.

-## Task 2
+## Task 1-2
+All visualizations can be viewed on the website: https://ambirlanga.github.io/DSCI550_BF_Web/

 ### Visualization 1:
-- Open Jupyter Notebook and navigate to Big-Foot\Assignment_3\Scripts\task1\task1_visualization1.ipynb.
+- Open Jupyter Notebook and navigate to Big-Foot\Assignment_3\Scripts\task1-2\vis1\task1_visualization1.ipynb.
 - Click run all cells in task_1_visualization_1.ipynb to aggregate and get json objects for the first visualization (the line chart).
-- To run locally, in the command line, navigate to the directory: cd Big-Foot\Assignment_3
+- In order to view the visualization locally rather than on the website, in the command line, navigate to the directory: cd Big-Foot\Assignment_3
 - Start a python server by typing this command: python -m http.server
 - If it doesn't open automatically, navigate to http://localhost:8000 or the url provided in the command line.
-- From the browser, navigate to Scripts/task2 and click on visualization_1.html to open and view the visualization.
+- From the browser, navigate to Scripts/task1-2/vis1 and click on visualization_1.html to open and view the visualization.
-- Alternatively, view the visualization on our visualization website.
+- Alternatively, view the visualization on our visualization website, where it can be found under the Visualization tab as the Line Chart.

 #### Output:
+Json data file for visualization 1 (Line Chart):
 - Dataset1/BFRO_vis_1.json

 ### Visualization 2: